hearnderek/HotKeys/README.md

 If there is something I could imagine using at work, and on my home computer I will add it to this program.
 For example my custom notetaking file and it's syntax highlighting.
 I first made that within emacs, and found it extremely useful for writing things down and choosing what jumps out at you.

+- Test to see if I can commit from webhosted vscode